The Variety of Integrable Killing Tensors on the 3-Sphere: Separation coordinates

-As before, we will denote by $\Lambda_0\le\Lambda_1\le\Lambda_2\le\Lambda_3$ the ordered eigenvalues of the symmetric tensor $\hat L$ associated to a Stäckel system and parametrised by a vector $(n_1,n_2,n_3)\in\R^3$ via \eqref{eq:Lambda(n)}.
+As before, we will denote by $\Lambda_0\le\Lambda_1\le\Lambda_2\le\Lambda_3$ the ordered eigenvalues of the symmetric tensor $\hat L$ associated to a St\"ackel system and parametrised by a vector $(n_1,n_2,n_3)\in{\mathbb R}^3$ via~\eqref{eq:Lambda(n)}.
 Recall that we have the freedom to add a multiple of the metric to a Killing tensor or to multiply it with a constant.
-Both operations only affect the eigenvalues, not the eigenspaces, and therefore result in different parametrisations of the same coordinate system.
-Whereas Kalnins \& Miller use this freedom to set $\Lambda_0=0$ and $\Lambda_1=1$, here we use it to assume that $\hat L$ is trace free and then to consider $(\Lambda_0:\Lambda_1:\Lambda_2:\Lambda_3)$ respectively $(n_1:n_2:n_3)$ as a point in $\mathbb P^2$.
+Both operations only af\/fect the eigenvalues, not the eigenspaces, and therefore result in dif\/ferent parametrisations of the same coordinate system.
+Whereas Kalnins and Miller use this freedom to set $\Lambda_0=0$ and $\Lambda_1=1$, here we use it to assume that $\hat L$ is trace free and then to consider $(\Lambda_0:\Lambda_1:\Lambda_2:\Lambda_3)$ respectively $(n_1:n_2:n_3)$ as a point in~$\mathbb P^2$.

-In particular, changing the sign of $\hat L$ reverses the order of the eigenvalues.
-This leaves us with the following five different alternatives for the multiplicities of the ordered set of eigenvalues of $\hat L$.
-For simplicity we write ``$i$'' for ``$\Lambda_i$'' and denote multiple eigenvalues by parenthesising them:
+\looseness=-1 In particular, changing the sign of $\hat L$ reverses the order of the eigenvalues.
+This leaves us with the following f\/ive dif\/ferent alternatives for the multiplicities of the ordered set of eigenvalues of~$\hat L$.
+For simplicity we write~``$i$'' for~``$\Lambda_i$'' and denote multiple eigenvalues by parenthesising them: